webrecorder/browsertrix-crawler/README.md

 Behaviors to run can be specified via a comma-separated list passed to the `--behaviors` option.
 By default, the auto-scroll behavior is not enabled by default, as it may slow down crawling.
 To enable this behaviors, you can add
 `--behaviors autoscroll` or to enable all behaviors, add `--behaviors autoscroll,autoplay,autofetch,siteSpecific`.

+The site-specific behavior (or autoscroll) will start running after the page is finished its initial load (as defined by the `--waitUntil` settings).
+The behavior will then run until finished or until the behavior timeout is exceeded.
+This timeout can be set (in seconds) via the `--behaviorTimeout` flag (90 seconds by default).
+Setting the timeout to 0 will allow the behavior to run until it is finished.

 See [Browsertrix Behaviors](https://github.com/webrecorder/browsertrix-behaviors) for more info on all of the currently available behaviors.